 The increasing adoption of digital health technologies has unlocked health insights that have been sought after for decades.
 Wearable devices, in particular, offer a glimpse into individuals’ day-to-day health activities, sleeping patterns, vital signs, and certain contextual information.
 The ability to continually capture multimodal data is groundbreaking for the pharma industry as it gives context to patients’ lived experiences outside of clinic walls.

-As a leader in the collection and disaggregation of person-generated health data (PGHD), Evidation was asked to participate in a workshop put on by the IEEE Engineering in Medicine and Biology Society (IEEE EMBS) in July 2021.
+As a leader in the collection and disaggregation of person-generated health data (PGHD), Evidation was asked to participate in a workshop put on by the IEEE Engineering in Medicine and Biology Society (IEEE EMBS).
 The workshop, titled “Measuring Quality of Life with Multimodal Data,” explored how machine learning can convert data into measures for both disease detection and overall quality of life.
-The meeting report was published in the Journal of Medical Internet Research in May 2022 and provided the following takeaways from the workshop.
+The meeting report was published in the Journal of Medical Internet Research and provided the following takeaways from the workshop.

 Multimodal data and machine learning in early disease detection